jiixyj/libebur128/README.md

     global loudness: -11.3 LUFS

-If you have Python and Mutagen (a tagging library) installed, the scanners also support ReplayGain tagging with a little helper script called "r128-tag".
-Just run the script like this:
+The scanners also support ReplayGain tagging with the option "-t".
+Run it like
+this:

-    r128-tag.py <directory>
+    r128-sndfile -t <directory>

 and it will scan the directory as one album.
 Use the option "-r" to search recursively for music files and tag them as one album per subfolder.
 The tagger